annastavniychuk/russia_covid_lockdowns/README.md

 # Impact of the pandemic COVID-19 re-opening orders on the unemployment claims: Evidence from Russian regions

 The repository contains datasets on restrictive measures in Russia during the coronavirus pandemic.
-Datasets collected by the authors for the article "Impact of the pandemic COVID-19 re-opening orders on the unemployment claims: Evidence from Russian regions".
+Datasets collected by the authors for the article "The effect of the removal of regional anti-COVID restrictive measures on the dynamics of applications for unemployment benefits in Russia".

+For citation:
+Suchkova OV, Stavniychuk AY, Kalashnov GY, Osavolyuk A (2023) The ﻿effect of the removal of regional anti-COVID restrictive measures on the dynamics of applications for unemployment benefits in Russia.
+Population and Economics 7(2): 1-22. https://doi.org/10.3897/popecon.7.e90445

 ```
 ├── code